Periods in the Workplace

 - Exercising before or after work may help to relieve your aches

-There is a clear debate for and against women being entitled to menstrual leave in the workplace.
+There is a clear debate for and against people with periods being entitled to menstrual leave in the workplace.

 In some Asian countries, menstrual leave is already in place.
-However, some women feel awkward about taking it due to how others may view them or being a burden on work colleagues.
+However, some people who menstruate may feel awkward about taking it due to how others may view them or being a burden on work colleagues.

 It can be difficult asking for time off when you know it’s due to period pain, but if you need to go home and take care of yourself, then do.
 Your health is a priority.